dennistreysa/ImageTools/README.md

 Especially amongst Geocachers it's a common riddle to hide information (e.g. coordinates) in an imagefile, but since EXIF-based hideouts are now well known, people search for more advanced steganography-methods to hide data.

 A very common, but kinda hard to detect method (at least with most image-processing tools) is to make use of the fact, that changing the LSB (least significant bit) of the components (e.g. red, green, blue) of a pixel makes no difference for the human eye.
-This gives room to hide data there.

 With the help of this toolset it's possible to extract that data easily.